kuzudb/kuzu-docs/src/content/docs/rdf-graphs/example-rdfgraph.md

 ---
-title: Create & query your first RDFGraph
+title: Create your first RDFGraph
 ---

 Throughout this example on Kùzu's RDFGraph feature, we will use the following